BlythICS4U/a5-manxboy/README.md

 ### Problem 1

+A number of methods have been implemented in the accompanying NetBeans project.
+In the javadoc comments above each method, state the runtime complexity of the method (using big-O notation).

 ### Problem 2

 There is a divisibility rule in mathematics which states: an integer is divisible by 3 if the sum of its digits is divisible by 3.
 For example,